uh-adapsys/sunflower/src/sf_controller_msgs/README.md

-Sunflower Controller Package
+Sunflower Controller Messages Package
 ===

-Provides a mid-level, unified control system for the Sunflower robot.
-Creates an ActionServer on /sf_controller and acts as an interface with the low level control packages.
+Messages for the sf_controller package

 ##Action Description
 __component__: The named joint to control (```head```, ```tray```, matched to the ```sf_base/*joint_configurations.yaml```)